 Storytime programs are presented for preschool children ages three through five and include stories, finger plays and action rhymes.
 Caregivers must remain in the library during storytime; however, they cannot accompany children into the programs.
 Programs start promptly at the assigned times; latecomers are not admitted.

 First timer?
 Visit the library to meet the storytime presenter, pick up a welcome packet, explore the children’s area, and enjoy a tour of the library.

 Storytime will be presented during the following times through Feb.
 21:

 Check the library website for additional details at www.santarosa.fl.gov/libraries.

 Toddler Time requires registration; space is limited.
 It is not a drop-in program.
 Details are available at the participating libraries.
-For questions, contact Youth Services Coordinator, Angela Evans at 981-4066 if you have any questions.
+You may call the Youth Services Coordinator, Angela Evans, at 981-4066 if you have any questions.